Auto ear detection auto play/pause

 Each earbud is decked out with sensors that enable automatic ear detection, so when you remove either earbud, playback pauses.
 When you reinsert the bud or buds, media playback resumes.
 The auto-resume functionality was very useful and a rare feature in such an affordable headset.
 While this is great, it’s also the only way non-OnePlus smartphone owners can pause or play their music directly from the headset.
 The touch panels don’t allow you to manually control media playback (save for skipping songs), unless you have access to over-the-air (OTA) updates.

-A OnePlus representative explained to me that the OnePlus Buds may only be updated via OnePlus smartphone, and only the OnePlus 7 and OnePlus 8 series phones are to receive Dolby Atmos support through the headset.
+Still, only the OnePlus 7 and OnePlus 8 series phones are to receive Dolby Atmos support through the headset.
 This functionality was made available on July 30, for the OnePlus 6 series; July 29, for the OnePlus 7 series; and July 27, for the OnePlus 8 series via OTA update.
 At a glance this seems suspect, but is simply explained away by the fact that older OnePlus handsets don’t support Dolby Atmos.

 Onboard controls are limited